netpro2k/networked-aframe/readme.md

 Once you've defined the schema then add it to the list of schemas by calling `NAF.schemas.add(YOUR_SCHEMA)`.

-Component data is retrieved by the A-Frame `getData` function.
+Component data is retrieved by the A-Frame `.data` function.
 During the network tick each component's data is checked against its previous synced value; if the data object has changed at all it will be synced across the network.

 ### Syncing nested templates - eg. hands